 To the south of Ensenada, at Punta Banda, we find this natural phenomenon: seawater rushes through rock formations and shoots 30 meters into the air.
-It’s one of the best known destinations in the region but few know that you can also admire the view from the sea.
-There is a tour where you rappel down the rocks and later kayak into position that we recommend highly.
+It’s one of the best-known destinations in the region but few know that you can also admire the view from the sea.
+There is a tour where you rappel down the rocks and later kayak into the position for the best view.
 Especially in the afternoons.

 Alejandro Solís Morán

 Minimum group size: 6 people.